-If you’re thinking about getting a dog but worried about all the noise they might make, don’t give up hope just yet.
+If you’re thinking about getting a dog but are worried about all the noise they might make, don’t give up hope.
 Instead, explore these quiet dog breeds that barely make a peep.

 All dogs bark, but not all of them will have the neighbors pounding on your door in anger from the noise.
 There are many lovely dogs out there that are incredibly quiet.

 Let’s explore 15 quiet dog breeds that could be just what you’re looking for.